Batman XXX

 Batman XXX: A Porn Parody is a 2010 pornographic superhero comedy film that parodies the 1960s Batman television series.
-It features many of the recurring characters, settings, and production elements of the series, but adds an explicitly sexual element which was not present in the original material.
+It features many of the recurring characters, settings, and production elements of the series.
 The film is the first of several films by Vivid Entertainment to feature parodies of well-known superhero portrayals in movies and television.
 The positive reaction to the film caused Vivid to announce plans for an entire line of similar films, to be released under the new Axel Braun-led imprint Vivid Superhero.
 Braun later directed another Batman-themed porn parody: 2012's Dark Knight XXX: A Porn Parody, where Batman is portrayed by Giovanni Francesco, who reprises the role in the 2013 film Man of Steel XXX: An Axel Braun Parody and in the 2015 film Batman v Superman XXX: An Axel Braun Parody.

 Plot summary

-Bruce Wayne's girlfriend, Lisa Carson (Kimberly Kane), is kidnapped by the Riddler (Evan Stone).
-She has sex with him in an attempt to curry his favour, but he still ultimately delivers her to the Joker (Randy Spears).
-Batman and Robin (Dale DaBone and James Deen) are called in by the police to help in the rescue.
+Bruce Wayne's girlfriend, Lisa Carson, is kidnapped by the Riddler.
+She has sex with him in an attempt to curry his favour, but he still ultimately delivers her to the Joker.
+Batman and Robin are called in by the police to help in the rescue.

-Batman investigates a nightclub fronting the villains' lair, but is drugged and abducted by Molly (Alexis Texas), one of Joker's accomplices, who proceeds to have sex with him.
-Batgirl (Lexi Belle) learns of the situation and joins Robin, who is waiting for Batman to return from the club.
+Batman investigates a nightclub fronting the villains' lair, but is drugged and abducted by Molly, one of Joker's accomplices, who proceeds to have sex with him.
+Batgirl learns of the situation and joins Robin, who is waiting for Batman to return from the club.
 Batgirl and Robin sneak into the villains’ lair, whereupon they find Joker having sex with his two accomplices.
-Aroused, Batgirl and Robin have sex, which distracts them and allows them to be discovered and captured by Catwoman's (Tori Black) henchmen.
+Aroused, Batgirl and Robin have sex, which distracts them and allows them to be discovered and captured by Catwoman's henchmen.

 The four captives – Lisa, Batman, Robin and Batgirl – are brought before the villainous trio of Joker, the Riddler and Catwoman.
 Joker intends to kill them but Catwoman, unwilling to kill Batman, for whom she secretly harbours feelings, frees the captured heroes.
 The heroes battle and defeat the collected rogues.

 Grateful to Catwoman for her role in their victory, Batman and Robin have sex with her.
 Upon discovering that she would still have to be brought to justice for her crimes, Catwoman escapes, activating a trap that imprisons Batman and Robin, ending the film on a cliffhanger.